Roasted Coffee Grading Test

 Passing Score: 100%

-Like the green grading exam, here you must correctly identify the number of defects in a roasted coffee sample.
-In roasted coffee, the defects are “quakers” — underdeveloped beans that do not develop in roasting.
-Most underdeveloped coffee beans are under ripe — or picked too early as green cherries.
-It’s important to identify in the number of underdeveloped beans in a sample — particularly when sharing diagnostic information with coffee farmers.
+Like the green grading exam, you must correctly identify the number of defects in a roasted coffee sample.
+In roasted coffee, the defects are “Quakers” — underdeveloped beans that do not develop in roasting.
+Most underdeveloped coffee beans are under-ripe — or picked too early as green cherries.
+Identifying the number of underdeveloped beans in a sample is essential, particularly when sharing diagnostic information with coffee farmers.

 For more information about roasted coffee defects, check out this online Q practice course developed by Boot Coffee.